vishal-wadhwa/Duplicate-File-Remover/README.md

 > Caution: As of now, there is no way to select which of the duplicate files will be preserved.
 The selection happens on the order in which they are loaded into `std::map`.
 The first file is the one which is preserved.

+## <a name="dep">Dependencies</a>:
+1. For main program:

+    `sudo apt-get install libssl-dev libboost-filesystem-dev libboost-system-dev`

+2. For tests, apart from the dependencies for main program:

+    `sudo apt-get install libcppunit-dev`

 ## Downloading and Building
 1. Clone the project: